 STILLWATER, Okla. – Tulsa artist, Lindsay Larremore, will be showcasing her artwork at the Paseo Art Walk in Oklahoma City on Jan.
 7, 2011 from 7 p.m. to 10 p.m.

 Larremore is a senior art student at Oklahoma State University where she is currently focusing on a voyeuristic series of oil paintings that are seen through a keyhole or reflected on a doorknob.
-She has won the Viewer’s Choice Award, Wilham House Award, and Honorable Mention at several local art galleries.
+Are the paintings seem through keyhole or reflected on doorknob or does the actual work a depiction of what that person would see?
+She won the Viewer’s Choice Award, Wilham House Award, and Honorable Mention at several local art galleries.

 “If you live alone, what would you do if you were being watched?”
 Larremore asked.
 “Would you change the things you did when you’re by yourself if you thought someone was watching you?
 That’s what my paintings convey.”